hoyelam/hoyelam/README.md

 - 👔 1 year of experience in leading/managing teams and projects
 - 📡 1 year of experience in back-end development.
 - 🏔️ Experience in industries: Sleep Tech, Healthcare, Education, Catering
-- 💬 Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.
+- 💬 Feel free to contact me for pro bono consulting and volunteer work or an interesting conversation.
-- ✉️ You can shoot me an email at hoyelam@pm.me!
-I’ll try to respond as soon as I can.
+- ✉️ You can email me at hoyelam@pm.me!
+I'll try to get back to you as soon as I can, and be sure to mention that you found me on GitHub.
 - 📄 Have a look at my [portfolio](https://hoyelam.com/portfolio/) for more projects I’ve done.
 I’m open to feedback and suggestions!

 ### 🛠 Tech Stack